Tessil/hopscotch-map/README.md

 int main() {
     using namespace std::literals;

-    // Use std::equal_to<> which will automatically deduce and forward the paramaters tsl::hopscotch_map<std::string, int, hash_str, std::equal_to<>> map =
+    // Use std::equal_to<> which will automatically deduce and forward the parameters tsl::hopscotch_map<std::string, int, hash_str, std::equal_to<>> map =
                                     {{"a", 1}, {"b", 2}, {"c", 3}, {"d", 4}};